LeoCutolo/secure-web-dev-frontend/README.md

 US2: As a random visitor, I want to be redirected to the login/register page when I click on “location" tab, so that I know I must log-in to see its content

+US6: As an “admin" user, I want to see a button to delete locations in the array of locations so that I can delete existing locations

 US7: As a logged in user i want to be able to sign-out
 ## Information
 An admin user is already present